 Concepts from Future Past: 1954 Ford FX Atmos

 The car also had other futuristic design cues, like the swept-back tail fins, dual rocket-like exhaust outlets, and dual handgrips instead of a steering wheel.
-On the dash, apparently there was also a “Roadarscope” display screen that provided roadway information, but we were unable to locate an image of the Roadarscope in action (from what we did find, it wasn’t functioning but was merely a design concept in 1954).
-The car even was supposed to have an auto-pilot feature would use plates installed in the ground to guide it.
+On the dash, apparently, there was also a “Roadarscope” display screen that provided roadway information, but we were unable to locate an image of the Roadarscope in action (from what we did find, it wasn’t functioning but was merely a design concept in 1954).
+The car even was supposed to have an auto-pilot feature that would use plates installed in the ground to guide it.